lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 ##### ISA and uarch

-One of the most important aspects of a CPU is it's Instruction Set Architecture ([ISA](https://en.wikipedia.org/wiki/Instruction_set_architecture)), like for example x86, x86-64 and ARM.
+One of the most important aspects of a CPU is its Instruction Set Architecture ([ISA](https://en.wikipedia.org/wiki/Instruction_set_architecture)), like for example x86, x86-64 and ARM.
 An ISA is an abstract model of a computer and formes the link between software and hardware.
 ISA's where introduced to make programming software easier, which could now be written in terms of ISA instructions in stead of low level [machine code](https://en.wikipedia.org/wiki/Machine_code).
 The most common ISA for CPU's in servers, as well as consumer oriënted computers, is x86-64.

 An implementation of an ISA is called a [microarchitecture (uarch)](https://en.wikipedia.org/wiki/Microarchitecture), with performance varying from uarch to uarch.
 Any specific uarch can also support extensions to its ISA, common examples are VT-d, AES-NI, SSE4 and AVX2.
 These extensions are additions to the abstract computer model of an ISA and contain specific instructions to accelerate certain tasks of a computer, like AES data encryption, virtualization and vector mathematics.